CosmicMind/Graph/README.md

 ## Welcome to Graph

-Graph is a semantic database that is used for building intelligent applications.
+Graph is a semantic database that is used to create data-driven applications.

 ## Features